aardling/kata.currency/README.md

 ## runtimes

+### java

+the project can be built with Gradle, which allows you to immediately run the tests

+- `./gradlew test`

+feel free to build, test and execute in any other way too

 ### php

 the bin folder contains docker scripts to run composer, php and phpunit in case you would need it, eg.